syedsaqib2457/php-hash/documentation/add_system_user.md

 ### data[id]

-This is the unique ID of the added system user ID.
+This is the unique ID of the added system user.

 The value is an `alphanumeric ID` with a string length of `30 characters`.